vickalchev/mixed-messages/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application was created as a submission for the Mixed Messages Portfolio project from Codecademy.
+The application will throw a random fortune message everytime the 'Discover' gets clicked on.

 ## Acknowledgements